sharetribe/flex-docs/src/docs/howto-payments/customize-pricing/index.md

 3. Update provider commission calculation to be dependent on booking length

-For more information about pricing in Flex, see the [Pricing background article](/concepts/pricing/).
+For more information about pricing in Sharetribe, see the [Pricing background article](/concepts/pricing/).

 ## 1. Listing extended data